Avocodo: Generative Adversarial Network for Artifact-free Vocoder: Introduction

 \section{Introduction}

-Speech synthesis also known as text-to-speech (TTS) generates speech waveforms that correspond to the input text.
-At first, a TTS model generates acoustic features such as a mel-spectrogram corresponding to the input text \citep{Tacotron, FastSpeech, FastSpeech2}.
-A vocoder then converts the acoustic features into a speech waveform \citep{World, Straight, Wavenet, WaveGlow, FloWaveNet}.
-With the introduction of deep learning, neural vocoders can now generates high-fidelity speech waveforms that are indistinguishable from human recordings \citep{WaveGlow, FloWaveNet, Parallel-Wavenet}.
+Speech synthesis generates speech waveforms that correspond to the input text.
+An acoustic model initially generates acoustic features corresponding to the input text \citep{Tacotron, TransformerTTS, FastSpeech, FastSpeech2}.
+A vocoder then converts the acoustic features into a speech waveform \citep{World, Wavenet}.
+With the emergence of deep learning, neural vocoders can generate high-fidelity speech waveforms that are indistinguishable from human recordings \citep{WaveGlow, FloWaveNet, Parallel-Wavenet}.
+Recently, vocoders based on generative adversarial network (GAN) \citep{GAN} with non-autoregressive convolutional architectures have been proposed \citep{Parallel-WaveGAN, MelGAN, VocGAN, HiFi-GAN, MB-MelGAN, StyleMelGAN, Fre-GAN}.
+Compared to other neural vocoders \citep{Wavenet, WaveGlow, FloWaveNet, Parallel-Wavenet}, GAN-based vocoders are faster and lighter while still maintaining a high level of synthesized speech quality.
+Specifically, a generator converts input features such as random noise or a mel-spectrogram into speech waveforms.
+A discriminator then evaluates the generated speech waveforms.

-Recently, GAN-based vocoders with non-autoregressive convolutional architectures have been proposed \citep{Parallel-WaveGAN, MelGAN, HiFi-GAN, VocGAN, MB-MelGAN, StyleMelGAN, Fre-GAN}.
-Comparing the previous neural vocoders \citep{Wavenet, WaveGlow, FloWaveNet, Parallel-Wavenet}, these models are faster, lighter, and can generate high-quality waveforms.
-Specifically, the generator converts input features such as random noise or a mel-spectrogram into speech waveforms.
-The discriminator then evaluates the generated speech waveforms.
-In MelGAN \citep{MelGAN}, focusing on multi-scale analysis, a multi-scale discriminator (MSD) evaluates the downsampled waveforms using an average pooling technique.
+Because the speech spectrum in the low-frequency bands is much more crucial to perceptual quality, most GAN-based vocoders perform multi-scale analysis that evaluates the downsampled speech waveforms.
+Multi-scale analysis allows a generator to focus on the speech spectrum in low-frequency bands; downsampling limits the frequency range of speech by decreasing the sampling rate \citep{Nyq}.
+In MelGAN \citep{MelGAN}, a multi-scale discriminator (MSD) evaluates the downsampled waveforms that used an average pooling technique.
 In HiFi-GAN \citep{HiFi-GAN}, a multi-period discriminator (MPD) specializing in periodic components was proposed.
-It discriminates downsampled waveforms using an equally spaced sampling technique with various periods.
+It discriminates downsampled waveforms obtained by using an equally spaced sampling technique with various periods.
+Consequently, these GAN-based vocoders have successfully increased the quality of synthesized speech \citep{VocGAN, Fre-GAN, UnivNet}.

-Downsampling limits the frequency range of speech by decreasing the sampling rate \citep{Nyq}.
-Because the speech spectrum in the low-frequency bands has a much more important impact on perceptual quality, GAN-based vocoders perform multi-scale analysis that evaluates the downsampled waveforms along with the full-band waveform.
-The multi-scale analysis allows the generator to focus on the speech spectrum in the low-frequency bands.
-Consequently, these GAN-based vocoders have been successful in increasing the quality of synthesized speech \citep{MelGAN, HiFi-GAN, VocGAN, Fre-GAN, UnivNet}.